-the model.
-We have used a latent discrete parameterization in the model since the programming language we used (i.e., Stan) does not support sampling discrete parameters.
-We provided an informed prior for Flighti of 0.33, expressing a 33% chance that any given location was recorded in flight, based on pre-existing knowledge of the ratio of stopovers to migratory flights during a typical woodcock migration (Fish et al. 2024).
-Measurement bias in the data, με, was given a vague normal prior with mean 0 and standard deviation 1, while the standard deviation of the measurement error, σε, was given a half-normal prior with standard deviation 1.
-We gave α and β semi-informative priors to restrict their possible values to those that might sensibly describe a distribution scaled between 0 and 1 (McElreath 2018).
-After simulating possible distributions, we chose to give α a half-normal prior with standard derivation 5 and β a half-normal prior with standard derivation 10.
+Where pf is the proportion of true flight locations among all potential flight locations.
+As the programming language we used (i.e., Stan) does not support sampling discrete parameters, we expressed Eq.
+4 through a latent discrete parameterization described in Stan Development Team (2024).

+All parameters in the model received vague priors.
+The measurement bias in the data, με, and location parameter for the flight distribution, μf, both received normal priors with mean 0 and standard deviation 1.
+The standard deviation of the measurement error, σε, and the scale parameter for the flight distribution, σf, both received half-normal priors with mean 0 and standard deviation 1.
+The proportion of true flight locations among all potential flight locations, pf, received a beta distribution prior where both the α and β shape parameters were set to 2.
+The degrees of freedom in the measurement error distribution, νε, received a gamma distribution prior with an α of 2 and a β of 0.1, following suggestions for vague priors of in Juárez and Steel (2010).

-Season, age, and sex models received a similar formulation to the base model, with the only difference being the use of group-specific (g) α and β parameters
+Season, age, and sex models received a similar formulation to the base model, with the only difference being the use of group-specific (g) μf, σf, and pf parameters